tuvus/MergeSortThreads/README.md

-# A mergesort space/time efficiency experiment
+# A Mergesort space/time efficiency experiment
-mergesort is one of the primary sorting algorithms with an efficiency of time = O(nLogn) and space = O(n).
+Mergesort is one of the primary sorting algorithms with an efficiency of time = O(nLogn) and space = O(n).
 Where n is the length of the array to sort.
 O() is Big O Notation, the worst-case efficiency as count (n) goes towards infinity.
-The purpose of this project is to explore two potential efficiencies that can improve the performance of the mergesort algorithm in both space and time complexity.
+The purpose of this project is to explore two potential efficiencies that can improve the performance of the Mergesort algorithm in both space and time complexity.

 Four separate classes where made during this experiment:
-* mergesort, the control sorting algorithm
+* Mergesort, the control sorting algorithm
 * MergeSortLessAlocc, uses only 2 arrays rather than n count of arrays
 * MergeSortThreads, uses 2 arrays and multithreading, partitioning arrays in a pyramid style
 * MergeSortThreadsDivide, uses 2 arrays and multithreading, partitioning arrays by dividing